branavan94/Python_ForDataAnalysis/README.md

 ## 🎯 Objectives

 ## Data Visualization
-The Data visualization part helped us see the target distribution, other variables distribution in order to modify them if needed.
+The Data visualization part helped us see the target distribution, and analyze our features.
-On the next two plots, we can clearly see that the target variable needed to be scaled.
+On the next two plots, we can clearly see that the target variable will need to be scaled.

 ### Target Variable Distribution
 ![GitHub Logo](/images/target.png)